adblockplus/web.adblockplus.org/pages/privacy.md

 ###### {{ crash-data-sent-heading[heading] During a crash, the following data is sent: }} {: #crash-data-sent }

-- {{ crash-data-sent-item-1[list item] Bundle identifier, bundle version and short bundle version string of Adblock Browser for iOS. }}
+- {{ crash-data-sent-item-1[list item] Bundle identifier, bundle version and short bundle version string of Adblock Browser. }}
 - {{ crash-data-sent-item-2[list item] Device type, CPU architecture and version of the operating system. }}
 - {{ crash-data-sent-item-3[list item] Timestamp of when the crash happened. }}
 - {{ crash-data-sent-item-4[list item] A generated UUID to prevent duplicate crash reports. }}